 - you have a viral skin infection (such as cold sores, shingles or chicken pox)

 - you have a fungal skin infection (such as thrush, tinea or ringworm)

 - tuberculosis of the skin

-Do not use TRICORTONE if the expiry date (EXP) printed on the pack has passed.
-If you use this medicine after the expiry date has passed, it may not work as well.
+Do not use it if the expiry date (EXP) printed on the pack has passed.

-If you are not sure whether you should start taking TRICORTONE, contact your doctor.
+If you are not sure whether you should start using Tricortone, contact your doctor.

 Before you start to use it